In this article we’ll see who is using the most advanced battery chemistries and what’s coming soon.

 A) The 811 is cylindrical and the pouch is 622 main.
 In the case of pouch type, we plan to go to 712 in the future.
 NCMA is the medium- and long-term goal.
 In NCMA, cobalt content is less than 10%, and it is planned to be mass-produced by 2020.

 A) Let me briefly talk about the development roadmap.
 In 622, 70% of nickel, 10% of cobalt and 20% of manganese go to 712.
 NCMA adds alumina to the NCM, bringing the nickel content close to 90%.
 622 is in production, and 712 is actively developing for mass production in two to three years.

 Summing up, currently LG Chem produces NCM 811 battery cells only in cylindrical format and for electric buses.
-Pouch cells used in most electric cars remain NCM 622 – until they get replaced by NCM 712 or NCMA chemistries.
-I was wrong when I previously assumed that LG Chem would produce the NCM 811 cells in pouch format – just like SK innovation.
+Pouch cells used in most electric cars remain NCM 622 – until they get replaced first by NCM 712 then NCMA chemistries.
+I was wrong when I previously assumed that LG Chem would produce the NCM 811 cells in pouch format – just like SK Innovation.

 This battery cell maker is set to start mass production of NCM 811 battery cells for electric cars in August.
 Previously, I thought that the Mercedes EQC electric SUV would be the first electric car to get them, but it seems that Kia Niro EV will have that honor.

 The South Korean newspaper etnews reports that while the Hyundai Kona Electric will get NCM 622 battery cells from LG Chem, the Kia Niro EV will get NCM 811 battery cells from SK Innovation.
 While the NCM 622 cells have higher power density, the NCM 811 battery cells have higher energy density and lower cost.